Mold Support Supplement Protocol

 150mg

 Milk Thistle (standardized to contain silymarin) is beneficial for liver health, aiding in liver cell regeneration and protection.
-Silymarin, its active compound, supports the liver’s natural detoxification pathways, crucial for eliminating mold toxins.
+Silymarin supports the liver’s natural detoxification processes and antioxidant defenses.
 [4]

 Make Sense of Supplements